davidknapik/paliacook/README.md

 ## Description

-Simple script to help with the 'chopping' during the Palia cooking mini-game.
+Simple script to help with the 'chopping/stiring/rolling' during the Palia cooking mini-game.

 This script detects when the moving marker enters the chop zone and clicks the mouse button.